segmentio/segment-docs/src/engage/audiences/linked-audiences.md

 ### Step 2c: Select an action

 Select the destination action to call when the event happens.
+Make sure the action you selected is relevant to the type of event you previously selected.
+For example, if you selected **Audience Membership Changed**, be sure your action is also an Identify event.

 Segment displays available actions based on the destination action you've connected with your Linked Audience.